 If you’ve made a smoothie before with all fresh fruit, you might have noticed the smoothie tastes more like creamy fruit milk, instead of a nice thick and creamy consistency.

-Using frozen fruit means you don’t need to add ice to thicken it, and it won’t water it down either.
+Using frozen fruit means you don’t need to add ice cubes to thicken it, and it won’t water it down either.

 This smoothie uses a combination of fresh and frozen fruit (frozen pineapple and frozen mango with a fresh banana) and you still get a thick and creamy smoothie drink.